Maternity pay - what you're entitled to

 - contractual maternity pay: some employers offer this instead of statutory maternity pay - your contract or company maternity policy should tell you if yours does

 - Maternity Allowance: you might get this from the government if you can’t get statutory maternity pay from your employer

 These payments would be as well as any maternity leave you get.

-It’s also worth seeing what other benefits you're entitled to - such as Child Tax Credit, Healthy Start vouchers and a Sure Start grant.
+It’s also worth seeing what other help and benefits you're entitled to - such as Child Tax Credit, Healthy Start vouchers and a Sure Start grant.
 You can claim some benefits before you give birth, so it’s worth checking as soon as you can.